 If a Bid Quantity, or a quantity calculated as a sum of the Bid Quantity for several Bids submitted for the same Auction, by a Registered Participant exceeds the Offered Capacity announced in the final Auction Specification, this Bid or these Bids shall be completely rejected.
 Where a modification of previously submitted Bids results in exceeding the Offered Capacity, the modification shall be rejected and the previously registered Bids will stand.

 If a Bid Quantity or a quantity calculated as a sum of the Bid Quantity for several Bids submitted for the same Auction by a Registered Participant exceeds the relevant Offered Capacity announced after the Bids submission, the Bids with the lowest Bid Price will be rejected one (1) by one (1) until the total allowed Bid Quantity is lower than or equal to the Offered Capacity.
-In case where the Information System Rules allows submission of Bids with the same Bid Price by one Registered Participant the Single Allocation Platform may apply additional criteria or rules to decide which Bid shall be rejected.
-Such additional criteria or rules shall be included in the information System Rules and shall be one or more from the following:

-chronological submission (time stamp); and/or

-Bid identification assigned by the Auction Tool; and/or

-rejection of all relevant Bids with the same Bid Price.

 The above mentioned process shall apply to all forms of an Auction product and all Forward Capacity Allocation timeframes.